-0424 Algebra I (1 High School Credit) Recommended Calculator: TI 84 Plus CE
+0411 Algebra I (1 High School Credit)

-Prerequisite: 80 average or above in Math 8
+Prerequisites: 80 average or below in Math 8 or completion of Math 8 with Lab and teacher recommendation

-This Common Core Algebra course includes topics in real number sets, polynomials, linear equations and inequalities, graphing, systems of equations, factoring, quadratic equations, exponential equations, functions, and statistics.
+This Algebra course includes topics in real number sets, polynomials, linear equations and inequalities, graphing, systems of equations, factoring, quadratic equations, exponential equations, functions, and statistics.
 This course will assist students in developing skills and processes to be applied using diverse techniques to successfully solve problems in a variety of settings.
-Students enrolled in this course will take the Common Core Algebra I Regents examination in June.
+Students enrolled in this course will take the Algebra I Regents examination in June.